gozafar/react-native-ruler-view/README.md

 | decrementAnnouncement| string                         | No       | -             | Announcement for decrement action        |

 ## Contributing
+Contributions are welcome!
+Please fork the repository, make your changes, and submit a pull request.

 This library is forked from the original [react-native-ruler-picker](https://github.com/rnheroes/react-native-ruler-picker) repository, and full credit goes to them.
 This is my first npm package, so there might be bugs.
 Let’s use it, find and fix issues, and add new features together!